21 CFR 111, (Good Manufacturing Practice)

 - Facility Inspection and Guidance

 Our consultants are located in Germany, India & the USA.

 - CFR Implementation start @ $4500. ( Fees depends on the type of products, shop-floor area, number of employees etc.

 - Pre-Inspection $450 / man-day + Travelling and Accommodation.

 - Post Inspection service based on number of Observation.
 The fees for closing per observation /483 is $1000

 Write to us

-What is the expected time required to complete cGMP as per 21 CFR 111?
+What is the expected time required to complete cGMP as per 21 CFR Part 111?

-There are various factors which decides the time line, few are the following
+21 CFR will generally 3-4 months but there are various factors which decides the time line, few are the following below:

 - Type of products manufactured